sylvaus/sexpr_parser/readme.md

 TODO
 ----
 * Add docstrings
+* Add more edge cases to the UT
 * Implement the functional version
 * Implement the minimal viable product version
 * Add benchmark to see the best implementation for a given situation
-* Implement proper handling of invalid S-epression
+* Implement proper handling of invalid S-expression
 * Add coverall on the UT
-* Improve the Unit-testing

 Resources